1918 United Kingdom general election

 The 1918 United Kingdom general election was called immediately after the Armistice with Germany which ended the First World War, and was held on Saturday, 14 December 1918.
 The governing coalition, under Prime Minister David Lloyd George, sent letters of endorsement to candidates who supported the coalition government.
-These were nicknamed "Coalition Coupons", and led to the election being known as the "coupon election".
+These were nicknamed Coalition Coupons, and led to the election being known as the "coupon election".
 The result was a massive landslide in favour of the coalition, comprising primarily the Conservatives and Coalition Liberals, with massive losses for Liberals who were not endorsed.
 Nearly all the Liberal MPs without coupons were defeated, including party leader H. H. Asquith.

-It was the first general election to include on a single day all eligible voters of the United Kingdom, although the vote count was delayed until 28 December so that the ballots cast by soldiers serving overseas could be included in the tallies.